Atlantic City's borrowing cost seen tripling under new loan plan

-ATLANTIC CITY, N.J.
-(Reuters) - The struggling New Jersey gambling hub of Atlantic City will see its borrowing costs soar on a short-term loan plan approved on Tuesday by the city council.
+Feb 3 (Reuters) - The struggling New Jersey gambling hub of Atlantic City would see its borrowing cost soar on a short-term loan plan approved on Tuesday by the city council.

-Under the plan, negotiated by city officials and Atlantic City’s new emergency manager, the financially distressed city will pay $300,000 to borrow $12 million for six months at a 5 percent interest rate.
-That is nearly three times as much as the 1.75 percent coupon it paid to issue similar debt just a year ago.
+Under the plan, negotiated by city officials and Atlantic City’s new emergency manager, the financially distressed city would pay $300,000 to borrow $12 million for six months at a 5 percent interest rate.
+That’s nearly three times as much as the 1.75 percent coupon it paid to issue similar debt just a year ago.

 Atlantic City revenue director Michael Stinson told the city council his office negotiated with three lenders.

-Mayor Don Guardian said separately on Tuesday that the city had reached a final deal with Bank of America Merrill Lynch to purchase the new notes.
+Mayor Don Guardian said separately on Tuesday that the city had reached a final deal with Bank of America Merrill Lynch to underwrite the new note sale.

 The high rate comes in the wake of super-downgrades of the city’s debt deep into junk bond territory by two Wall Street credit rating agencies, which are concerned about a possible bankruptcy filing under the new emergency manager appointed last month by Governor Chris Christie.